averos-io/averos-io.github.io/_docs/getting-started-developer/09-customize-your-app-translation.md

 {: .notice--info}

-Now you know how to teach your application new words in different language, go ahead and try to teach it how to say "Search a Task" in French by executing the following commands:<br/>
+Now you know how to teach your application new words in different language, go ahead and try to teach it how to say _"Search a Task"_ in `French` (or in whatever language you proceeded with) by executing the following commands:<br/>

 ℹ️ Note that the first command will update the `Search ToDoTask Use Case Title` in french language; whereas the second one will update the `menu link item label` related to the previous use case also in French.
 {: .notice--info}